 It’s something Alice had first-hand experience with.
-And she explains why it’s an issue - big time:
+And she explains why it’s a major issue:

-“Since I joined Cognism over 3 years ago, there were some very basic brand guidelines that had been created.
+“Since I joined Cognism over three years ago, there were some very basic brand guidelines that had been created.
 There were very basic templates.
 It was a lightweight brand exercise.”